juliaromare/shazam_implementation/README.md

 ### Submission:

-If you worked with a partner, I need to know so that I can give you credit.
+Since you worked with a partner, I need to know who so that I can give you credit.
 Please right-click the 124-hw7 module in Intellij.
 Select new->file and enter the name as "partner-assignment.txt".
 In the text document add both of your names.
 Make sure the file is added to git (it should show up in green)!

 Make sure to commit and push, then check on github that everything is uploaded correctly.